 Shanghai Travel Guide

 Shanghai, Hu for short, is a renowned international metropolis drawing more and more attention from all over the world.
-Situated on the estuary of Yangtze River, it serves as the most influential economic, financial, international trade, cultural, science and technology center in East China.
-Also it is a popular destination for visitors to sense the pulsating development of the country.
+Situated on the estuary of Yangtze River, it serves as the most influential economic, financial, international trade, and cultural center in East China.
+Also it is a popular travel destination for visitors to sense the pulsating development of the country.

 Know more about Shanghai Facts.

 Click to see all Shanghai Attractions

 Shanghai serves as an important air, rail, road and water transport hub in eastern China.
 The frequent flights, trains and buses make one's travel a breeze.
 The urban transportation is also quite satisfactory.
 Despite the traffic jam that do happen occasionally, the convenient taxis, buses,